f3d-app/f3d/doc/user/OPTIONS.md

 ### `--texture-matcap=<texture file>` (_path_)

 Set the texture file to control the material capture of the object.
 All other model options for surfaces are ignored if this is set.
 Must be in linear color space.
-Model specified by default.
+Model-specified by default.

 ### `--texture-base-color=<texture file>` (_path_)

 Set the texture file to control the color of the object.
 Please note this will be multiplied with the color and opacity options.
 Must be in sRGB color space.
-Model specified by default.
+Model-specified by default.

 ### `--texture-material=<texture file>` (_path_)

 Set the texture file to control the occlusion, roughness and metallic values of the object.
 Please note this will be multiplied with the roughness and metallic options, which have impactful default values.
-To obtain true results, use --roughness=1 --metallic=1.
+To obtain true results, use `--roughness=1` and `--metallic=1`.
 Must be in linear color space.
-Model specified by default.
+Model-specified by default.

 ### `--texture-emissive=<texture file>` (_path_)

 Set the texture file to control the emitted light of the object.
 Please note this will be multiplied with the emissive factor.
 Must be in sRGB color space.
-Model specified by default.
+Model-specified by default.

 ### `--emissive-factor=<color>` (_color_)

 Set the emissive factor.
 This value is multiplied with the emissive color when an emissive texture is present.
-Model specified by default.
+Model-specified by default.

 ### `--texture-normal=<texture file>` (_path_)

 Set the texture file to control the normal map of the object.
 Must be in sRGB color space.
-Model specified by default.
+Model-specified by default.

 ### `--normal-scale=<color>` (_double_)

 Set the normal scale.
 This value affects the strength of the normal deviation from the normal texture.
-Model specified by default.
+Model-specified by default.

 ### `--textures-transform=<transform2d>` (_transform2d_)

 Set the 2d transform to use for all textures applied to the model.
 Importer may set a default value depending on file type.
-If a default value exists, the default value is multiplied by the transform.
+If a default value exists, the default value is multiplied by the provided transform.

 ## Window options

 ### `--background-color=<color>` (_color_, default: `0.2, 0.2, 0.2`)

 Set the window _background color_.
-Ignored if _hdri_ is set.
+Ignored if `--hdri-skybox` is enabled.

 ### `--resolution=<width,height>` (_vector\<double\>_, default: `1000, 600`)